howdyai/botkit/readme.md

 [![David](https://img.shields.io/david/howdyai/botkit.svg)](https://david-dm.org/howdyai/botkit)
 [![npm](https://img.shields.io/npm/l/botkit.svg)](https://spdx.org/licenses/MIT)

-Botkit designed to ease the process of designing and running useful, creative bots that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com) and other messaging platforms.
+Botkit is designed to ease the process of designing and running useful, creative bots that live inside [Slack](http://slack.com), [Facebook Messenger](http://facebook.com) and other messaging platforms.

 It provides a semantic interface to sending and receiving messages so that developers can focus on creating novel applications and experiences instead of dealing with API endpoints.